 Notes

-- Don't overmix the meat: Mix just until the seasonings are evenly combined.
+- Don't over mix the meat: Mix just until the seasonings are evenly combined.
 Overworking the mixture can make the patties tough.

 - Shape patties evenly: Aim for uniform size (about 2-3 inches wide) so they cook evenly and stay juicy.